Skip to content

 Get the full WebScore report

 This free tool checks your email authentication once.
-Get a complete security audit with header analysis, DNSSEC validation, and SSL checks for $3, or subscribe from $9/mo for ongoing monitoring and alerts.
+Get a complete security audit with header analysis, DNSSEC validation, and SSL checks for $3, or get lifetime access for $29.99 with ongoing monitoring and alerts.

 Full detailed report with all issues and step-by-step fixes